ickw/DDBluetooth/README.md

 If paring is not required, "didModifyService" wouldn't be called)

 - Practical reconnect method to corp with iOS BTServer crash bug.
-	- iPhone 5s and older devices seems to have a problem establishing a connection with peripherals that immediately disconnect after "didConnectPeripheral" called.
+	- iPhone 5s and older devices seems to have a problem establishing a connection with peripherals that immediately disconnects after "didConnectPeripheral" called.

 ```
 BTServer[57] <Error>: ATT Failed to set MTU to 158 with result BM3 STATUS 14